hl7-eu/xShare/input/pagecontent/yb_sequence_diagram.md

 The download functionality enables the citizen to download their health data (in the EEHRxF machine readable format and optionally also human readable format, e.g., PDF) with a click-of-a-button, from a health provider portal/app to their computer or smartphone, according to the following workflow:

-1. Citizen (data owner) clicks on the xShare Yellow Button and selects the download functionality.
+1. Natural Person (data owner) clicks on the xShare Yellow Button and selects the download functionality.
 2. Visualises and selects from the health data available to download (e.g., all the HID, a data group, or a specific data field of a data group in a HID).
 3. *(optional) Configures the xShare Yellow Button download options:*
     1. *Data transformation: anonymisation, password, translation, and digital signature.*